PTI Nov 26 Protest March Badly Failed Despite Using Of KP Govt Machinary: Governor - UrduPoint

 PTI Nov 26 Protest March Badly Failed Despite Using Of KP Govt Machinary: Governor

-The Khyber Pakhtunkhwa Governor Faisal Karim Kundi here Wednesday said that Pakistan Tahrik e Insaf (APP)'s Nov 26 has been miserably failed despite use of official machinary of the Provincial Government
+The Khyber Pakhtunkhwa Governor Faisal Karim Kundi here Wednesday said that Pakistan Tahrik-e-Insaf (PTI) Nov 26 has been miserably failed despite use of official machinary of the Provincial Government

-PESHAWAR, (UrduPoint / Pakistan Point News - 4th Dec, 2024) The Khyber Pakhtunkhwa Governor Faisal Karim Kundi here Wednesday said that Pakistan Tahrik e Insaf (APP)'s Nov 26 has been miserably failed despite use of official machinary of the Provincial Government.
+PESHAWAR, (UrduPoint / Pakistan Point News - 4th Dec, 2024) The Khyber Pakhtunkhwa Governor Faisal Karim Kundi here Wednesday said that Pakistan Tahrik-e-Insaf (PTI) Nov 26 has been miserably failed despite use of official machinary of the Provincial Government.

-Addressing a press conference here at Governor House, the Khyber Pakhtunkhwa said that people of Punjab, Sindh and Balochistan have totally rejected the agitation politics of Pakistan Tahrik e Insaf due to its negative politicking and kept distance of it.
+Addressing a press conference here at Governor House, he said that people of Punjab, Sindh and Balochistan have totally rejected the agitation politics of Pakistan Tahrik-e-Insaf due to its negative politicking and kept distance of it.

 He claimed that the machinary of KP Government was used in collection and transportation of people for Nov 26 flopped protest.